City of Greater Geelong

 New perimeter concrete kerbing.

 During the removal of the deteriorated existing synthetic system it was identified that the assumed underlying asphalt layer was actually rubberised asphalt.
-Prior to the use of full rubber synthetic systems for athletics track, rubberised asphalt was commonly used as facilities looked for more permanent surface systems other than the natural grass and unbound granular porous tracks.
+Prior to the use of full rubber synthetic systems for athletics tracks, rubberised asphalt was commonly used as facilities looked for more permanent surface systems other than the natural grass and unbound granular porous tracks.

 The condition of the exposed rubberised asphalt was less than desirable and began to break-down due to the combination of UV exposure and construction traffic.